Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Duodenoscope Lawsuits

-Recently, evidence surfaced connecting the devices to the transmission of Carbapenem-resistant enterobacteriaceae (CRE), a form of antibiotic resistant infection.
+Recently, evidence surfaced connecting the devices to the transmission of Carbapenem-resistant enterobacteriaceae (CRE), a form of antibiotic-resistant infection.
 These infections are exceedingly difficult to treat and are often fatal.

-Duodenoscopes Cause Outbreaks of CRE
+Duodenoscopes Cause Outbreaks Of CRE

-In 2015, the Ronald Regan UCLA Medical Center reported 7 incidences of CRE infection in patients and two deaths related to the infection.
+In 2015, the Ronald Regan UCLA Medical Center reported seven incidences of CRE infection in patients and two deaths related to the infection.
 The hospital found the source of the infection to be two duodenoscopes, both manufactured by Olympus Corporation of the Americas, that were used in routine endoscopic procedures in the five months leading up to the outbreak.

-In January, 2016, the United States Senate published an investigation that attributed 25 outbreaks of antibiotic resistant infections, in the United States and Europe, to cross-contamination by improperly sterilized duodenoscopes.
+In January, 2016, the United States Senate published an investigation that attributed 25 outbreaks of antibiotic-resistant infections, in the United States and Europe, to cross-contamination by improperly sterilized duodenoscopes.
 The infections were identified in nearly 250 patients, though many additional cases may not have been reported.

-The Senate Report identifies the duodenoscope manufacturers, including Olympus, Fujifilm, and Pentax, failed to inform hospitals and physicians of design flaws that prevent their closed-channel duodenoscopes from being properly decontaminated between patient use.
+The Senate Report identifies that duodenoscope manufacturers, including Olympus, Fujifilm, and Pentax, failed to inform hospitals and physicians of design flaws that prevent their closed-channel duodenoscopes from being properly decontaminated between patient use.
 The investigation also criticized hospitals and government regulatory agencies for failing to report incidents of infection.

 Alleged Manufacturer Negligence

 The Senate Report also establishes that Olympus was aware of its duodenoscope device flaws as early as 2012, but failed to inform users or regulatory agencies.
-Olympus—the manufacturer and supplier of approximately 85% of the scopes used in United States hospitals—was specifically cited for its negligence in warning hospitals of the cross-contamination hazards.
+Olympus – the manufacturer and supplier of approximately 85% of the scopes used in United States hospitals – was specifically cited for its negligence in warning hospitals of the cross-contamination hazards.
 Further, a CNN investigation published in March, 2015, revealed that Olympus began selling its TJF-Q180V duodenoscope before receiving FDA clearance to do so.

 Lawsuits Regarding Duodenoscope-Related CRE